5 most common car hire scams for Travel & how to avoid them

 Planning your off road adventure- here is a checklist

 Off-roading can bring you fun, excitement, and just a little bit of danger.
 But when you have an itch to head out and hit the trails, it’s not as simple as taking a hard right turn into the open country.
 You’ve got to plan your trip and prepare, after all, a lot can happen out there.
-If you’re planning on taking the rig out on its first off-road adventure, be sure to check out this list of tip and tricks and gain a little bit of trail wisdom.
+If you’re planning on taking the rig out on its first off-road adventure, be sure to check out this list of tips and tricks and gain a little bit of trail wisdom.

 If this is your first rodeo, we should dispel a common misconception right out of the gate: off-roading is not really off-road.
 It’s not on paved roads, no, but it’s not a matter of heading out into the forest with no destination in mind either.
 What you’ll want to find are permitted off-road trails in your area where you can follow a worn path, but also have fun and test your vehicle’s limits along the way.
-The National Parks Service maintains quite a few paths and that’s a good place to start your search.
+The National Parks Service maintains quite a few paths, and that’s a good place to start your search.

 We like to think of off-roading like backpacking, except in this case, the backpack is your vehicle.
 There are plenty of odds and ends you won’t want to be without.
-Flashlights, and even road flares can sure come in handy, even when you don’t plan on needing them.
+Flashlights and even road flares can sure come in handy, even when you don’t plan on needing them.
 After all, you never plan on getting a flat, but you wouldn’t want to go off-roading without a spare tire, jack, and tire iron.

 But some things won’t fit in your backpack, or your vehicle – in particular: a buddy.
 It’s always best to go out in a group if you can, and avoid long treks on your lonesome.
-Not only is it more fun but if you break down out in the wilderness, the assurance that a good friend is right there with you is better insurance than a trunk full of tools and spare parts.
+Not only is it more fun, but if you break down out in the wilderness, the assurance that a good friend is right there with you is better insurance than a trunk full of tools and spare parts.
 You can always take classes to ensure you drive your best on the trails, but no amount of know-how can replace a little bit of back-up.

-Another popular name for off-roading is “mudding”, and if you venture out in wet conditions you’ll see why.
+Another popular name for off-roading is “mudding”, and if you venture out in wet conditions, you’ll see why.
 Plenty of people live for getting a good afternoon of mudslinging in, and this is definitely not the time to try to keep your ride clean.
 In fact, driving back into town with a mud-covered beast is a badge of honor in some circles.

-But we’ve found even the muddiest of mudders like to keep their interiors clean if they can which can be a difficult feat, especially if you need to get out and give your pal a push at any point.
+But we’ve found even the muddiest of mudders like to keep their interiors clean if they can, which can be a difficult feat, especially if you need to get out and give your pal a push at any point.
 This is where rubberized all-weather floor mats really come in handy.
 The deep walls and thick construction of these mats can hold plenty of dirt and mud.
-Plus just like your vehicle’s exterior, you can just hose these off in your driveway when you get home.
+Plus, just like your vehicle’s exterior, you can just hose these off in your driveway when you get home.

 Off-roading, like camping or backpacking, is one of those activities where you might feel like you could never bring too much.
 And yet, you’ll always feel like you’re forgetting something important.
-So in addition to the above mentioned items, we’ve prepared a checklist of helpful tools that you’ll always be glad you brought when the time to use them presents itself.
+So, in addition to the above-mentioned items, we’ve prepared a checklist of helpful tools that you’ll always be glad you brought when the time to use them presents itself.

 Check-list: – Water (one gallon per person per day)